Who_we_are

 We do not believe in the application of the Occam’s Razor principle for the explanation of complex phenomena such as those of physics and biology.
 Simplifying the explanation or simulation of complex phenomena can often lead to completely wrong results.
 As an example the complexity of the chemical-physical phenomena of a biological neuron cannot be accurately mimicked by spiking neurons on silicon.
 Instead, we strongly believe in applying Occam's Razor Principle to all software and hardware design processes.

-In 1996, Pedro Domingos formally applied Occam’s Razor to machine learning, introducing the following implications, which he called “Occam’s Two Razors”:
+In 1996, Pedro Domingos formally applied Occam’s Razor to machine learning, introducing the following implications, which he called “Occam’s Two Razors”.

 First razor: Given two models with the same generalization error, the simpler one should be preferred because simplicity is desirable in itself.